chrisvans/SPROcommunicator/README.md

-LMcommunicator
+SPROcommunicator
 ==============

-App for diagnostic output from the latest La Marzocco espresso machines.
+App for diagnostic output from the latest espresso machines.